jzhoulab/Multiplexer/README.md

 python CLI.py plot <input_file> <output_name> [<index>] [--ppr=<ppr>] [--figsize=<fsize>] [--output_format=<oformat>]
 ```

-**plot** will create a heatmap showing the predicted mutation effects at all bases of the sequence: blue and red colors indicate negative and positive effects.
-Specifically, the heatmap shows log fold change of the prediction (log(ALT/(1-ALT))-log(REF/(1-REF)) (the default), or the difference (ALT-REF) if the --diff flag is used.
+**plot** will create a heatmap showing the predicted mutation effects at all basepairs of the sequence: blue and red colors indicate negative and positive effects respectively.
+Specifically, the heatmap shows the log fold change of the prediction (log(ALT/(1-ALT))-log(REF/(1-REF)) (the default), or the difference (ALT-REF) if the --diff flag is used.
 Additionally, the reference sequence is shown on top of the heatmap, with darker color indicating more important bases (average mutation effects are more negative).

 By default, the index of the chromatin profile with the largest value is plotted, but the users can optionally specify an index as well with the \<index> argument.